uma-pi1/kge/README.md

    - Training types: negative sampling, 1vsAll, KvsAll
    - Losses: binary cross entropy (BCE), Kullback-Leibler divergence (KL), margin ranking (MR), squared error (SE)
-   - All optimizers and learning rate schedulers of PyTorch supported
+   - All optimizers and learning rate schedulers of PyTorch supported and can be chosen individually for different parameters (e.g., different for entity and for relation embeddings)
+   - Learning rate warmup
    - Early stopping
    - Checkpointing
    - Stop (e.g., via `Ctrl-C`) and resume at any time